 Ponnukokur - Icelandic Pancakes

-Icelandic pancakes aren't really your typical pancakes served at breakfast and covered in syrup; rather, they are thin crepes usually served rolled up with a good amount of sugar (as seen above) or carefully folded with rhubarb jam and whipped cream.
+Icelandic pancakes are thin crepes usually served rolled up with a good amount of sugar (as seen above) or carefully folded with rhubarb jam and whipped cream.

 Vinarbraud - Icelandic Viennoiserie

-- Learn more: The Best Bakeries in Reykjavik
+Learn more about The Best Bakeries in Reykjavik.

 Icelandic Lamb

-Along with the fish, sheep have been the lifeblood of the nation since it was first settled in the late 9th century.
-Its wool has kept the people warm, and its meat has helped keep Icelanders alive through severe weather conditions.
+Sheep have been the nation's lifeblood since it was first settled in the late 9th century.
+Their wool has kept the people warm, and the meat has helped keep Icelanders alive through severe weather conditions.

 The original settlers imported these animals, which have since been raised and bred in total isolation, unaffected by other breeds.
-Therefore, Icelandic sheep are sometimes called the "settlement breed."
+This has earned Icelandic sheep the nickname "settlement breed."

-Since the climate prevents grain growth, the sheep live on grass, angelica, berries, and seaweed.
-The meat thus requires little seasoning; it’s tender and has a mild flavor.
-Smoked, grilled, broiled, slow-cooked, in a kebab or a stir fry, you can find numerous Icelandic lamb variations throughout the country.
+Since the climate prevents grain growth, the sheep live on grass, angelica, berries, and seaweed, giving the meat a tender, mild flavor.
+Whether smoked, grilled, broiled, slow-cooked, in a kebab, or a stir-fry, you can find numerous Icelandic lamb variations throughout the country.

 And as with the seafood, whatever you choose will surely be delicious.

-- Learn more: Icelandic Sheep: The Ultimate Guide
+Learn more in Icelandic Sheep: The Ultimate Guide.

 Hangikjot - Smoked Lamb